minima-global/minidocs/docs/learn/coreconcepts.md

 ![Core Concepts](/img/learn/coreConceptsLm.svg#gh-light-mode-only)![Core Concepts](/img/learn/coreConceptsDm.svg#gh-dark-mode-only)

 ## MMR (Merkle Mountain Range) Database
-As the blockchain is constantly pruned, users must keep track of their spent and unspent TxOs (transaction outputs)independently of the chain.
+As the blockchain is constantly pruned, users must keep track of their spent and unspent **TxOs (transaction outputs) independently** of the chain.
 Each TxO has a proof that forms part of a hash sum tree and these are stored in the user’s MMR database.
 When a user wishes to spend their coins, they must provide the up to date valid proofs that it is unspent.

 ## Transaction Proof-of-Work (TxPoW)
 Minima requires users to provide work, in the form of computing power, to ‘mine’ their own transactions, this is TxPoW.
-Once a user has contributed a small amount of work (~10 seconds) their transaction will be propagated around the network.
-This is in contrast to Bitcoin where users rely on miners with specific hardware to provide PoW and propagate their transactions on their behalf.
+Once a user has contributed a small amount of work (~1 second) their transaction will be propagated around the network.
+This is in contrast to Bitcoin where users rely on *miners* with specific hardware to provide PoW and propagate their transactions on their behalf.

 Transactions are held in **TxPoW units**, which are propagated around the network and may or may not become blocks.
 TxPoW units contain a user’s transaction and the hashes of other unconfirmed transactions known to the user’s node.
 TxPoW units become blocks if they, by chance, meet the level of difficulty required to become a block.